-We all know that a Par-3 golf course is not also the exact location of a 10,000 square foot manufacturing facility, but that didn't stop Google from dragging the map marker for a client back to that sand trap over and over again.
+You and I both know that a 3-par golf course is not also the exact location of a 10,000 square foot manufacturing facility, but heck, did Google ever love dragging the map marker for a particular client back to that sand trap over and over again.

 You can see that location (A) is at the entrance for the golf course on 118A Avenue.
 The business address for the client is 18550 118A Avenue NW.
 You’ll also notice that the nearest cross-street is 199 Street NW – which is a far cry from the actual cross street of 185 Street NW.

-We assumed it was Google glitching and misplacing the marker over and over again, no matter how many times we dragged it to its rightful spot.
+I assumed it was Google glitching and misplacing the marker over and over again, no matter how many times I dragged it to its rightful spot.
 Two things that inhibit real progress: blaming and assuming.

-We wanted this fixed because we don’t like when Google wins.
-We needed this fixed because the look on the client’s face was so devastated when we told her what was happening.
-We did a null submit.
-We used map maker.
-We filed a ticket.
+I wanted this fixed because obviously I couldn’t just let Google beat me.
+I needed this fixed because the look on the client’s face was so devastated when I told her that Google was beating me.
+I did a null submit.
+I used map maker.
+I filed a ticket.
 I asked Dana to fix it for me.
 I searched to see if another soul out there was suffering a similar plight.

-Then we were struck by a terrible fear.
-What if we had lobbed an incorrectly formatted address into a citation that we built for this client?
+Then I was struck by a terrible fear.
+What if I had lobbed an incorrectly formatted address into a citation I built for this client?
 Disaster!
-We immediately started combing through all of the work we had done for this account earlier in the year and found no errors.
+I immediately started combing through all of the work I had done for this account earlier in the year and found no errors.
 Yeah that’s right, one of the things we do really well at Kick Point is high-quality citation building.
 Interested?

-Eventually, on the third SERP (Search Engine Results Page) for a search of the company name, we found it.
-We finally found the culprit.
+Eventually, on the third SERP (Search Engine Results Page) for a search of the company name, I found it.
+I finally found the culprit.
 Industry Canada.

-We had been baffled about Google not understanding that there was a huge difference between 199 Street and 185 Street just because they both cross different 118 A Avenues.
-Surely the postal code must count for something right?
+I had been baffled about Google not understanding that there was a huge difference between 199 Street and 185 Street just because they both cross different 118 A Avenues.
+I mean, surely the postal code must count for something right?
 Turns out, maybe not so much.
 Unit 18550 118A Avenue.
 Ah!

-After the correct address was live we went back to the map and pulled the pin to the correct location again.
-Within a couple of weeks, the pin was permanently in the correct place!
+After the correct address was live I went back to the map and pulled the pin to the correct location again.
+I could do it with my eyes closed at that point.
+Muscle memory.

 When David Mihm wrote about the Local Search Ecosystem last May, he suspected that Google was using Industry Canada data to validate its information and our experience certainly supports that theory.
 So instead of pulling a pin around a Google map day in, day out until you go crazy, take a quick stop by your Industry Canada listing and make sure it’s correct!